 - Common API (All Dimmer Types)

-- Zero-Cross Dimmer Specific
+- Thyristor Dimmer Specific

 - PWM Dimmer Specific